Sweathered/challenge/README.md

 ### I = Interface Segregation

 This principle is all about protecting clients from depending on methods that they don't use.
 Interfaces for a class should be small, resulting in high cohesion for objects and the classes they depend on.
+An example of this is the repository pattern, and in this project `EmployeeRepository`.
+It only exposes a small set of methods that are only for a given table, rather than trying to keep all the methods to query all tables in a database in a single interface.

 ### D = Dependency Inversion